-Arguably the most important concept in life, though often misunderstood, is the nature of the soul.
+Arguably, the most important concept in life is the nature of the soul.
 Most people believe that they “have” a soul, some spiritual essence they possess within themselves.
-However, the deeper Jewish sources reveal a profound spiritual secret: you don’t have a soul, you are a soul.
+However, the deeper Jewish sources reveal a profound spiritual secret: You don’t have a soul, you are a soul.
 In other words, the soul is not an aspect of your self, or some spiritual component of your being; it is your very self.
 You are a soul, a consciousness, a spiritual being.
 When you say “I,” you are referring to your soul, your inner sense of self.
-You have a body, emotions, and an intellect, all different aspects and expressions of your soul.
+You have a body, emotions, and an intellect – all different aspects and expressions of your soul.
 But you are a soul, a neshama, an infinitely expansive consciousness.

 The Birth of Finitude

 A soul is angelic, perfect, pure, and transcendent.
-This is what Chazal refer to as your “fetal self,” when you were still in the womb, just before entering this physical world (Niddah 30b).
-However, the moment one enters this physical world, the infinite expansiveness of the soul is confined within the physical body.
+Before entering this world, we exist as this perfect, pure being.
+(Even when we are the womb, we are in a near perfect, pure state of being – what Chazal refer to as our “fetal self.”
+See Niddah 30b.)
+However, the moment we enter the physical world, the infinite expansiveness of our soul is confined within our physical body.
 The body is the container of the soul, but it is also the soul’s vehicle and tool, allowing the soul to manifest its will in this world.
 This is our mission in life.
-We enter this world with an undeveloped vehicle, our limited body.
+We enter this world with an undeveloped vehicle – our limited body.
 The soul, our existential self, is already perfect, but we don’t yet have access to the fullness of our true self.
-As we journey through life, we tap into greater and greater aspects of our soul, our self, and we must then manifest them into the world through our physical bodies.
-In doing so, we uplift our physical vessels, and enable them to tap into greater and greater aspects of our true self.
-This is the beautiful cycle of life, the endless expansion and expression of self into this physical world.
+As we journey through life, we tap into greater and greater aspects of our soul and, our self, and we must then manifest them into the world through our physical bodies.
+In doing so, we uplift our physical vessels, enabling them to tap into greater and greater aspects of our true self.
+This is the beautiful cycle of life, the endless expansion and expression of self into the physical world.

 Our Inner Struggle

-While this perspective is both powerful and fundamental, its implementation is elusive, and perhaps humanity’s most central struggle.
-Many people believe that they are a body, a physical, finite being.
+While this perspective is both powerful and fundamental, its implementation is elusive.
+(It is perhaps humanity’s most central struggle.)
+Many people believe that they are a body – a physical, finite being.
 Having forgotten our true selves, we are born with the illusory belief that we are only that which we can see.
-We look in the mirror, seeing only flesh and bone, and we believe that this is all that we are.
+When we look in the mirror, we see only flesh and bone, and we believe that this is all that we are.

 There is a paradoxical relationship between the body and the soul: